1. What is virtual appreciation?

 8.3 Host virtual parties

 Who doesn’t love parties held in their honor?
 You can recreate the party atmosphere by having everyone dress up and have snacks and gift allowances that can be sent over before the date of the actual party.
 It's also great fun unwrapping things on camera and showing others on call what the gift item was.

 8.4 Wall of Fame

 A wall of fame can be on a whiteboard tool where the person’s name, picture, department, and reason for going up on the wall are listed.
 In remote working offices, it is a virtual recognition board that is meant to appreciate top performing employees.
 The tool administrator can moderate what goes into the wall and add employees of the month as and when appropriate.

 8.5 Dedicate a website page on the team

 You can give visibility to the team by including a brief writeup about them (with their consent) on the “team” page of your company website.
 Record a reel of your teams working together, giving individuals the option to voiceover their parts or be featured in a ‘why work for us?’’ segment.
 Visitors and candidates potentially interested in working for your company that visit your website will enjoy hearing from employees about their experiences, and such measures boost the credibility of your company.
-You can even attract prospective job applicants who are interested in being part of the team and want to know how the present work culture and team composition is before applying.
-Such teasers provide a glimpse of the company's values.
+These videos or articles provide insight into your company culture.

 8.6 Conduct virtual contests